camunity/intro-to-web-development/hw2/README.md

 ## Submissions

-Upload your finished code to Github and use this [submission link](https://forms.gle/ADjrKPmT51mbJGcf8) to turn in your assignment.
+Upload your finished code to Github.
+[Start a new repository](https://www.github.com/new) on Github and in the terminal folder with your completed hw run the command `git remote set-url origin https://yourgithubrepourl` switching the URL with your new github url for the favlinks assignment.

+Once you're done you can use this [submission link](https://forms.gle/ADjrKPmT51mbJGcf8) to turn in your assignment.

 Send me a message on Slack when you're done!